hcica/code-frost-cv/README.md

 # Mohammed Thanfees - Cybersecurity Portfolio

-A premium glassmorphism-style portfolio website for a cybersecurity specialist, built with React, TypeScript, and Tailwind CSS.
+A premium glassmorph style portfolio website for a cybersecurity specialist, built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Features